-Theis our winter 2018 pick for the "Best Large-Format 3D Printer".
+Theis our Spring 2019 pick for the "Best Large-Format 3D Printer".
 Check out our review to find out why it is an excellent choice for professionals who need to print big.

 The Raise3D Pro2 Plus is one of the few professional large-format 3D printers under $10,000.
 It offers a spacious 305 × 305 × 605 mm build volume, which puts it in competition with the likes of the Zortrax M300 Plus, the Modix Big 60 and – on the consumer 3D printer side – the Creality CR-10 S5.